solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 Olvinio — August 31, 1872
 Simbirsk

 All rocks are thoroughly certified.
-Above all, I have the kindness of my revered teacher, Professor Dr. [Friedrich August] von Quenstedts, who thanked me with the excellent Tübingen University Collection (which, as is well known, originates for the most part from [Karl Ludwig] Baron von Reichenbach in Vienna).
+Above all, I have the kindness of my revered teacher, Professor Dr. [Friedrich August] von Quenstedt, who thanked me with the excellent Tübingen University Collection (which, as is well known, originates for the most part from [Karl Ludwig] Baron von Reichenbach in Vienna).

 ### 3.